- On July 27, 2022

 The Nazca Lines are a collection of huge drawings etched on the desert surface of the Nazca region.

-On this desert plateau, we can find large figures representing various animals, including plants, insects and birds.
+On this desert plateau, we can find large figures representing various types of geometric forms and human beings.

-The others are figures in high relief, and the so-called unknown stars, which are less popular, but nonetheless espectaculars.
+The others are figures in high relief, and the so-called unknown stars, which are less popular, but nonetheless spectacular.

 All the images are so large, that the best way to fully appreciate them is only from the air.